 Born in Munich, Germany, Tracey was raised in London, England until the age of ten.
-Her family settled in Southern California when she was eleven, and Tracey began studying acting with Francis Lederer A.N.T.A. and at the Lee Strasberg Theatre while continuing her regular college preparatory education at the Westlake School for Girls.
-Tracey has studied over the last years with Ivana Chubbuck, the late Gene Bua and Toni Bull Bua.
+Her family settled in Southern California when she was eleven, and Tracey began studying acting with Francis Lederer A.N.T.A. and at the Lee Strasberg Theatre while continuing her regular college preparatory education at the Harvard-Westlake School.
+Tracey has studied over the last years with Ivana Chubbuck, the late Gene Bua, and Toni Bull Bua.

 Tracey has been a vegetarian since she was eight and is very health conscious.
 She even raises her own chickens for eggs!
-She works out regularly, hikes, does Pilates, and was a hunter/ jumper as a child and has just taken up dressage.
+She works out regularly, hikes, does Pilates, and was a hunter/ jumper as a child.
+She has two horses and does dressage.